 Showing posts with label Fuji Hakone Izu National Park.
 Show all posts

-A short trip to Hell Valley and a ride on a pirate ship.
+Caveman takes a short trip to Hell (Valley) and hitches a ride on a pirate ship.
 Arrrr mateys.
 I survived Hakone.
+Mt.
+Mikuni, etc.

 Total Time: 7 hours Break time: 2 hours, 4minutes